datacamp-content/courses-introduction-to-shell/chapter3.md

 nothing appears on the screen.
 Instead,
 `head`'s output is put in a new file called `top.csv`.
-You can take a look at that file's contents using `cat`, which just prints the contents of one or more files:
+You can take a look at that file's contents using `cat`:

 ```{shell}
 cat top.csv